The Record

 The list below names specific things you might assume we'd have, because most products do.
 We don't.

-- No tracking pixels on assessment, customisation, or generation pages.
+- No trackers on assessment, customisation, or generation pages.

 - No behavioural analytics on the content of your letter or your assessment responses.